Skip to main content

-Error only after running for hours: corroded wire joint in the ceiling
+Error only after hours of running: corroded joint in ceiling

-The E6 error came and went.
-It showed up after the unit ran for a while, then cleared after a rest.
+The E6 error came and went, showing up after the unit ran for a while and clearing after a rest.
 An error that follows running time rarely means a dead board.
 The fault was hiding along the cable route, inside the ceiling.

 Case summary

-- Traced cable route from indoor to outdoor unit and found a junction box in the ceiling void with visibly corroded signal wire splice. the connection became unstable when the wire was gently flexed
+Traced the cable route from the indoor to the outdoor unit and found a junction box in the ceiling void with a visibly corroded signal-wire splice.
+The connection became unstable when the wire was gently flexed

 What we were told